elastic/opbeans-java/README.md

 The Opbeans Java can use the APM Agent Java or the OpenTelemetry java implementation in order to choose one of other you have to set the environment variable APM_AGENT_TYPE to `elasticapm` when you use the APM Agent Java and `opentelemetry` to use OpenTelemetry java implementation.
+Finally, there is also the none value that will make Opbeans run without any instrumentation agent.

 see the [docker-compose](./docker-compose.yml) file for more details about the environment variables.